ericsnekbytes/python_qt_cookbook/README.md

 it easier to read and understand the layout of an application.
 Some QML samples should be coming in the future.

-# Things you should know
+# Things You Should Know

 Check back for more details later, this section is being actively developed.